 - Key questions about cancer and work

-What and how much you tell your employer will depend on your preferences, your workplace and the kind of relationship you have.
+What you tell your employer will depend on how much you want to share, your workplace and the relationship you have with your employer.
 You may want to let your employer know whether you:

 - will be able to continue working (and for how long)